To be eligible for financial aid, you must be admitted to the College and select an approved degree or certificate program.

 - Free Application for Federal Student Aid (FAFSA): Go to FAFSA to complete this application.
 You might want to complete a worksheet first to make the online application faster to complete.
 Be aware that if you’re a dependent student, you need to include parent information.
 (GCC’s school code, which is required to complete the FAFSA, is 002169.)

 - GCC Financial Aid Intent to Enroll Form: This form provides key information for financial aid counselors to use in evaluating applications.
-This application can be downloaded here: Download an Intent to Enroll Form.
+Complete the Intent to Enroll form.

 Once completed, return this form to the Financial Aid Office.
 A Financial Aid Intent to Enroll Form can also be requested from our office (413-775-1109) or by email at firstname.lastname@example.org.

 Students who are entering GCC for the spring semester and who wish to be considered for financial aid should have filed a completed FAFSA and GCC Financial Aid Intent to Enroll Form before November 1.
 The Financial Aid Office will try to notify students who meet this deadline of an award before their bills are due in January.